 As you are aware from the Announcements issued to members since its appointment, Dalriada was appointed as trustee to the Scheme by TPR amid concerns that the Scheme was not being properly run and in order to protect the interests of its membership.
 This has presented Dalriada with several challenges around governance.
 Nevertheless, this statement is a legal requirement and, as such, can serve as a useful reminder of the issues faced by Dalriada and, where it cannot meet certain governance obligations, I have explained why that it is the case.

-Whilst the previous trustee was not removed by TPR, Dalriada was appointed with exclusive powers, to the exclusion of all other trustees.
+Whilst the previous trustees were not removed by TPR, Dalriada was appointed with exclusive powers, to the exclusion of all other trustees.
 Therefore, Dalriada is effectively the sole trustee of the Scheme.
-As we have reported previously the former trustees have since been prohibited as a result of action taken by TPR.